brotherhoodMonk/gyan/rct.md

 jsx- JavaScript XML.

-1. it's just an extension to JavaScript that allows to write XML-like code for simplicity and elegance, and then you transpile the JSX into pure JavaScript function calls with React.createElement.
+1. its just an extension to JavaScript that allows to write XML-like code for simplicity and elegance, and then you transpile the JSX into pure JavaScript function calls with React.createElement.
 3. React allows us to write HTML in JavaScript, if JavaScript files contains JSX, that that file will have to be transpiled using babel.
  4. JSX produces React “elements”. which is simply an object representation of a DOM node.